ferrocene/ferrocene/src/general.rst

 the language as specified.

 :def_p:`fls_d07x1mbhgpsd`
-A tool that conforms to this document may provide additional :term:`attribute`\
-s as long as their names are not the same as the names of :term:`built-in attribute`\ s.
+A tool that conforms to this document may provide additional :term:`[attribute]s` as long as their names are not the same as the names of :term:`[built-in attribute]s`.

 Method of Description and Syntax Notation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~